 Many publishers provide ancillary materials free to school districts who purchase their adopted materials.
 Ancillary materials are not part of a publisher's bid or contract.
 They are not purchased by the state, reviewed by panel members, or adopted by the SBOE.

 Local authorities for each school district or open-enrollment charter school set their own policy for selecting instructional materials for their students.
 School districts and open-enrollment charter schools place their orders with TEA through the Educational Materials and Textbooks (EMAT) online system.
 This statewide electronic instructional materials management tool processes all Texas public education instructional material requests, orders, payments, and deliveries.
 Adopted instructional materials are purchased with funds from the Instructional Materials Allotment.

 TEA oversees an audit of all newly adopted materials to confirm that all factual errors are corrected.
 This process uses contracted institutions to compare the adopted instructional materials against the Report of the Commissioner of Education Concerning Required Corrections of Factual Errors presented to the SBOE by the commissioner of education.
 Any uncorrected or new errors are reported to the SBOE who may issue penalties per error.

 Errors in Adopted Materials

-Students, teachers, parents, and others can report alleged factual errors in state-adopted instructional materials to the Texas Education Agency (TEA) by emailing firstname.lastname@example.org.
-The email should include the title of the instructional material, publisher name, subject area, course or grade level, media type (print or electronic), page number (if applicable), and specific location and description of the alleged error.
+Students, teachers, parents, and others can report alleged factual errors in state-adopted instructional materials to the Texas Education Agency (TEA) by submitting the Public-Reported Factual Errors Submission Form.
 If it is determined to be a factual error, TEA will notify the publisher and work with the publisher to correct the error and provide corrected copies of the product to districts.